cisco-ce/roomos.cisco.com/doc/MTR/PINlock.md

 # Secure your device with a PIN lock

-*We temporarily disabled the feature because we found an issue in our automation tests.
-We will re-enable it as soon as this issue is fixed.
-Until then, we can enable it on a per customer basis if a customer wants to use it.*

 Add an extra layer of privacy to the device with a 6-digit PIN lock, keeping your data safe and notifications discreet.